5 Reasons You Can’t Sleep (And How To Fix Each One)

 Below, I share 5 common reasons you’re not falling asleep and what to do about each one.

 Let’s begin with some very basic biochemistry.
 ATP, or adenosine triphosphate, is the energy currency of the body, it is the literally gasoline for our cells.
-When we’ve burned up our ATP for the day, levels of adenosine, a compound associated with sleep, rise making us drowsy and signaling it’s time for bed.
-Bottom line is when adenosine reaches high enough levels, we’re ready for sleep.
+When we’ve burned up our supply of ATP for the day, levels of adenosine, a molecule that triggers sleep, rise making us drowsy and signaling it’s time for bed.
+When adenosine reaches high enough levels, we’re ready for sleep.
 However, caffeine keeps us awake by blocking the adenosine receptors, which is why many people have a tough time falling asleep after a cup of coffee.

 Nearly half the population carries at least one copy of the “C” allele of ADORA2A which means many of us are simply not genetically suited to drinking caffeine and the effect is chronic lack of sleep.